How will the Current Market Uncertainty Affect my Australian Pink Diamond Investment?

 And we haven’t even discussed what’s happening in Brazil, Mexico and the implications of the 48% drop in Argentina’s stock market.

-What impact, if any, will these current economic headwinds have on your Argyle pink diamond investment?
+What impact, if any, will these current economic headwinds have on your Australian pink diamond investment?

-There are several important ways in which Argyle pink diamonds are different to other forms of investment:
+There are several important ways in which Australian pink diamonds are different to other forms of investment:

 - Pink diamonds have consistently outperformed other classes of investment for more than a decade.
 Some categories of pinks have exceeded a capital growth rate of over 400%.